Budapestby VisitCity Guides

 Expert guides like Chef Tamás share authentic cooking techniques with tour participants

-Secret Food Tours provides district-specific options with their "Downtown Food Tour" and "Obuda Food Tour," allowing exploration beyond central tourist areas.
-Their curated tastings include classic Hungarian dishes like strudel, Lángos, and goulash, with each tour limited to 12 participants for an intimate experience.
+Secret Food Tours focuses on specific districts with their "Downtown Food Tour" and "Obuda Food Tour."
+This is cool because you get to explore beyond the main tourist areas.
+They do classic Hungarian dishes like strudel, Lángos, and goulash, and keep groups small at 12 people max.

 Fresh Hungarian lángos topped with sour cream, cheese, ham and chives on white paper